wmfs/tymly/README.md

 ### Git

-However, if you intend to develop any of Tymly's components then you'll need to `git clone` this repository, and for that you'll need __[Git](https://git-scm.com/downloads)__ installed.
+If you intend to develop any of Tymly's components then you'll need to `git clone` this repository, and for that you'll need __[Git](https://git-scm.com/downloads)__ installed.

 ### Node.js